 Our lab is housed in the Department of Animal and Veterinary Sciences in the College of Agriculture and Life Sciences at the University of Vermont.
-We plan to accept students from the following programs starting in Fall 2026:
+We accept students through the following programs:

 Animal BioSciences for prospective PhD, MS, and AMP students